 What is the working environment of a transcriptionist like?

 The answer to this question is entirely up to you.
 Since transcription requires a high degree of concentration, a comfortable and quiet environment is best.

-You should prepare to be working alone a lot if you do decide to become a transcriptionist.
-Because of the works nature, you rarely get to sit around a meeting table (Zoom) and speak with your boss or peers in person.
+You should prepare to work alone a lot if you decide to become a transcriptionist.
+Because of the nature of the work, you rarely get to sit around a meeting table (Zoom) and speak with your boss or peers in person.
 We thought it best to mention this point because some people don’t realize it until after working in the transcription industry.
 Working solo is not for everyone.

-We already discussed the ideal equipment set-up.
+We already discussed the ideal equipment set-up for a transcriptionist.
 One aspect that we haven’t touched on is a desk or workspace that allows you to type comfortably for extended periods.

 One aspect not mentioned in the equipment section is a comfortable chair.
 Everyone’s body style is unique, so it’s best to find an office supply store and sit in several chairs to find the right fit for you.
 Make sure any office chair is adjustable and made of quality materials.
 Since many workers perform their duties at home due to the coronavirus pandemic, keep a lookout for surplus office supply sales.

 Carpal Tunnel Syndrome is the number one injury for office workers.
-This condition often develops when a typist spends extended periods with their elbow bend at an acute angle, causing the nerves to compress.
-Medical experts suggest the best way to avoid Carpal Tunnel Syndrome is to maintain good posture by making sure your feet are resting on the floor, with your knees bent at a 90-degree angle.
-Your arms should be loose, and never allow your wrists to drop from a resting platform.
+This condition often develops when a typist spends extended periods with their elbow bent at an acute angle, causing the nerves to compress.
+Medical experts suggest the best way to avoid Carpal Tunnel Syndrome is to maintain good posture by ensuring your feet are resting on the floor, with your knees bent at a 90-degree angle.
+Your arms should be loose and never allow your wrists to drop from a resting platform.
 This is why having an adjustable, comfortable chair is a must.

 3. What do you have to do to get your first transcription job?